 However, this is not easy and requires precision and discipline.
 In this article, we will answer a common question – how can you build muscle while in a calorie deficit.
 We’ll also give several tips to help you burn fat while bulking up at the same time.

 It’s important to understand the basics.
 Muscle building is a process called muscular hypertrophy, a term that means to grow larger muscles.
 How does this work?
-When you strength train, microscopic tears occur in your muscle tissue which stimulates growth.
-To repair these tiny injuries, new cell formation occurs and your muscles become larger and stronger as a result (4).
+When you strength train, microscopic tears occur in your muscle tissue that ultimately need to be repaired.
+The process of repairing these tears is what stimulates growth.
+To repair these tiny injuries, new cell formation occurs and your muscles become larger and stronger as a result (1).

 This process is fueled by three macronutrients that are responsible for muscle growth – protein, carbohydrates, and fat.
 If any of these nutrients are too low or too high, then muscle growth will be minimal.

-A calorie deficit occurs when you eat fewer calories than your body needs to function.
+A calorie deficit occurs when you eat fewer calories than your body burns.
 The number of calories it takes to maintain your weight varies depending on age, gender, height, activity levels, etc., but breaks down roughly like this:

-To lose 1lb per week you should eat 500 less calories each day (3).
-So if you are following a 2,000-calorie diet plan, changing the caloric intake to 1,500 would create the needed deficit to drop one pound per week.
+To lose 1lb per week you should eat 500 less calories each day (2).
+So if you are following a 2,000-calorie daily diet plan, changing the caloric intake to 1,500 would create the needed deficit to drop one pound per week.
+A full week in a 500 calorie daily deficit would equate to a 3500 calorie deficit for the week.
 Many people are under the assumption that they need to eat an extreme amount of food in order to build muscle, but this is not true.
 Eat too much and you will be gaining fat rather than muscle.

 Fats are crucial to building muscle!
 They’ve been given a bad rap in the past, but that’s because people were eating the wrong kinds of fats – hydrogenated oils and partially-hydrogenated oils found in processed foods.
 These fats are terrible for you on many levels.